soojjung/soojjung/README.md

 ## 🧑🏻‍💻 About Me
+- 💼 3+ years of experience as a Frontend Engineer
+- 🎓 Incoming M.S. in Computer Engineering
+  @ NYU Tandon School of Engineering
 - 🎓 B.S. in Applied Mathematics & Statistics and Economics
   @ Stony Brook University (New York)
-- 💼 3+ years of experience as a Product / Frontend Engineer
-- 🎓 Incoming M.S. in Computer Engineering
-  @ NYU Tandon School of Engineering
 - 🌏 Based in Seoul → Moving to New York for graduate studies
 - 📚 Currently studying distributed systems, backend engineering, and AI infrastructure
 - 📄 Resume: https://www.sooya.dev/cv.html